parse-community/Parse-SDK-Android/README.md

 - [Parse RxJava](/rxjava) - Transform Parse `Task`s to RxJava `Completable`s and `Single`s
 - [ParseLiveQuery](https://github.com/parse-community/ParseLiveQuery-Android) - Realtime query subscription.
 - [ParseUI](https://github.com/parse-community/ParseUI-Android) - Prebuilt UI elements.

-## License

-    Copyright (c) 2015-present, Parse, LLC.
-    All rights reserved.

-    This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
-An additional grant of patent rights can be found in the PATENTS file in the same directory.

 ---